 • https://www.facebook.com/yanagawa.himawari/

-Oto Sakuragaido is a roadside rest area with a range of fun activities, including playgrounds and hot spring facilities.
-The site also gained a lot of attention for its luxurious toilets, which reportedly cost ¥100 million to install.
-The adjoining garden stretches out across 1.2-hectares of land and sees beautiful sunflowers come into bloom during the Summer months.
-The 8-meter rainbow observatory in the center of the grounds offers a magnificent 360-degree view of the sunflowers below.
-(The observatory is open from 10:00 to 17:00)
+Oto Sakurakaido, a roadside rest area, offers a variety of enjoyable activities, including playgrounds and hot spring facilities.
+It has also garnered attention for its luxurious toilets, the installation of which reportedly cost ¥100 million.
+An adjacent garden that spans 1.2 hectares is a sight to behold when sunflowers burst into bloom during the summer months.
+The centerpiece of the area is an 8-meter high rainbow observatory, which provides a spectacular 360-degree view of the sunflower field below.
+Please note, the observatory is open from 10:00 to 17:00.

 • Closed: Irregular